Blooym/YouDownloader/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🚀 Enhancement Request
 about: Suggest a change for the project.
-title: 'ENHANCE: '
+title: 'Enhance: '
-labels: enhancement
+labels: 'type: enhancement'
 ---
 ## Summary
 Brief explanation of the enhancement.